Veridise/veridise-docs/zkvanguard-legacy/detectors/zk-divide-by-zero.md

 ## Summary and Usage

-The Divide By Zero (DBZ) detector is used to identify potential divide-by-zero errors in ZK circuits.
+The Divide By Zero (DBZ) detector identifies potential divide-by-zero errors in ZK circuits.
-Divide-by-zero errors can lead to significant security risks, as malicious actors may be able to create valid proofs for bogus statements.
+Such errors can pose significant security risks, since malicious actors may be able to generate valid proofs for bogus statements.

 ### Usage